 A: Broker non-votes occur when brokers do not have discretionary voting authority to vote certain shares held in "street name" on particular non-routine proposals and the beneficial owner of those shares has not instructed the broker to vote on those proposals.
-Typically, the ratification of the selection of a registered public accounting firm is considered a routine proposal, and brokers have discretion to vote on such matter even if no instructions are received from the "street name" holder.
-However, because Indaba has initiated a proxy contest, to the extent that Indaba provides a proxy card or voting instruction form to stockholders who hold their shares in "street name," brokers will not have discretionary voting authority to vote on any of the proposals presented at the Annual Meeting.
+The ratification of the selection of a registered public accounting firm is considered a routine proposal, and brokers have discretion to vote on such matters even if no instructions are received from the "street name" holder.
 Broker non-votes are not counted in the tabulations of the votes cast or present at the Annual Meeting and entitled to vote on any of the proposals to be voted on at the Annual Meeting, and therefore will have no effect on the outcome of Proposals 2A, 2B, 4, 5, and 6.
 Because the affirmative vote of at least a majority of the shares outstanding is required to approve Proposals 1 and 3, broker non-votes, if any, will have the same effect as a vote against Proposals 1 and 3.